agrc/digital-assisant-skills/README.md

 ## Testing Ritual

-As far as I can tell you cannot store an address when using the simulator.
+As far as I can tell you cannot store an address when using the terminal simulator or the website.
 Therefore if you are running locally or on a device without an address stored, you will need to hardcode a Utah address to test.

 The recordings save the skill id in the data.
 Use the votecli to update the recordings for your skill.